jordan-bott/RainyDay/docs/theme-switcher.md

 In `globals.css` add `@custom-variant dark (&:where(.dark, .dark *));` below `@import 'tailwindcss';`.
 This will allow you to add `dark:` before TailwindCSS classes to be triggered when the dark theme is active.

+1. Create a `tailwind.config.ts` file in the root level of your app

-Copy and paste the following into `tailwind.config.ts`:
+2. Copy and paste the following into `tailwind.config.ts`:

 ```ts
 import type { Config } from 'tailwindcss'